jrichardson0104/simple-landing-page/README.md

 # simple-landing-page
-A simple MVP landing page based off of the Try Django 1.8 tutorial from Coding for Entrepreneurs (https://codingforentrepreneurs.com).
+A simple MVP landing page using bootstrap based off of the Try Django 1.8 tutorial from Coding for Entrepreneurs (https://codingforentrepreneurs.com).
 Uses django registration and crispy forms.